 Company: RP Group | Industry: Diversified | Net Worth: $2.15Bn

 The group’s fortunes rose from its construction business.
-Till date it has executed over $25Bn worth of projects in Middle-East and India.
-It operates over 20 companies with interests ranging from construction, hospitality, education and information technology, with Dr. Pillai counted among the top 10 Indian businessmen in Dubai.
+Till date, it has executed over $25Bn worth of projects in the Middle-East and India.
+It operates over 20 companies with interests ranging from construction, hospitality, education, and information technology, with Dr. Pillai counted among the top 10 Indian businessmen in Dubai.